Subcutaneous fluids are fluids given under the skin. This means they can

 If you have the

-level of sub-Qs right, your cat will no longer drink massive amounts of
+level of sub-Qs right, your cat will usually no longer drink massive

 If your cat's bloodwork improves, or your cat seems to stop absorbing the